Let me start by saying this bread has no green ingredients, including food dye.

 I recently tried making shirred eggs for the first time and now they are my new favorite breakfast.
-I think we’ll put them in the breakfast rotation once a week; they are that good.
+I think

 I hope you all are staying as healthy as possible.
 It seems to be a rough year for illness everywhere,